2027 Medicare physician fee schedule: what it means for your clinic's revenue

 What to do now

-Pull your top 20 Medicare CPT codes by volume and revenue from the last 12 months.
+Pull your top 20 Medicare CPT codes by volume and revenue from the last 12 months, and flag which are non-time-based (they carry the efficiency cut).

-Build two 2027 budget scenarios: proposed rule as-is and partial correction.
+Build two 2027 budget scenarios: baseline-only (no December patch) and a softened version.

 Review your payer mix.
-If Medicare exceeds 40% of revenue, evaluate strategies to diversify.
+If Medicare exceeds 40% of revenue, start evaluating commercial offsets now — they take months.

 Who this affects